Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Preliminaries

 \section{Preliminaries}

-This section provides the theoretical foundations necessary for developing our forecasting method.
-We first review the geometry of the 2-Wasserstein space, then introduce key concepts from stochastic processes and Koopman operator theory.
-We conclude with a presentation of the weighted Extended Dynamic Mode Decomposition (EDMD), which forms the basis of our estimator.
+This section provides the theoretical foundation for the development of our forecasting method.
+We first review the geometry of the 2-Wasserstein space and then introduce key concepts from stochastic processes and Koopman operator theory.
+We conclude with a presentation of weighted Extended Dynamic Mode Decomposition (EDMD), which forms the basis of our estimator.